AESSEAL needed help protecting their operations from power disruptions while driving forward net zero strategies.

 The technology has two main functions.
 Firstly, it makes real-time decisions, using artificial intelligence to predict trends, in order to most effectively manage your energy use and on-site energy technologies.
 Secondly, it provides you with detailed site, grid, and asset information in a user-friendly online platform.
 This empowers you, by giving you the correct relevant data to make smart decisions about your site and your energy.

-A smart energy management system enables you to optimise energy use through accurate load monitoring planning for greater efficiencies.
+A smart business battery energy management system enables you to optimise energy use through accurate load monitoring planning for greater efficiencies.
 This is emphasised by the monitoring, reporting and analytics functionality of the technology, which provides the ability to analyse trends and identify opportunities for further optimisations.

 The technology can also maximise on-site generation to reduce reliance on the grid and increase your site’s flexibility with how it uses energy.
 If integrated with the right solution, such as a sophisticated battery energy storage solution, a microgrid control system will also enhance your power resilience capabilities to protect your site and operations.